Impinj (PI)

 Before investing in or passing on Impinj, we urge you to understand the company’s business quality (or lack thereof), valuation, and the latest quarterly results - in that order.

-There are some positives when it comes to Impinj’s fundamentals.
-First off, its revenue growth was exceptional over the last five years.
+We think Impinj is a good business.
+First off, its revenue growth was exceptional over the last five years and is expected to accelerate over the next 12 months.
 And while its relatively low ROIC suggests management has struggled to find compelling investment opportunities, its rising cash profitability gives it more optionality.
 On top of that, its expanding operating margin shows the business has become more efficient.

-Wall Street analysts have a consensus one-year price target of $241.11 on the company (compared to the current share price of $157.55).
+Wall Street analysts have a consensus one-year price target of $240 on the company (compared to the current share price of $126.09), implying they see 90.3% upside in buying Impinj in the short term.